Evening-Cohort-31/House-of-Hummus-LeaEdw/README.md

    > The choice(...) function in Entree.js, SideDishes.js, and Veggies.js makes it so the document is "listening" for a change in the selection (initially away from zero, but also and subsequent change from the original selection).
 It initiates an the handle function when a selection is made that makes it so the value of the transient state is the same as the user selection.
 It is not saved to the database until it runs the saveSelections() function which adds the updated transient state to the database.

 4. You used the `map()` array method in the self assessment _(at least, you should have since it is a learning objective)_.
 Explain why that function is helpful as a replacement for a `for..of` loop.
-   > In this project, we didn't want to change the original values- we were able to create something new with the array with worrying about altering the original array.
+   > In this project, we didn't want to change the original values while accessing each component of the targeted array - by using .map() we are able to create something new with the array without worrying about altering the original array.